noahehall/theBookOfNoah/0current/react17.md

       - performance enhancement
       - receives cur + new props to be compared
       - not called for initial render OR after *forceUpdate*
+      - does NOT prevent child components from rendering when THEIR props/state changes
       -

     - *copmonentDidUpdate*